Medically reviewed by Drugs.com. Last updated on Aug 20, 2020.

 • Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 • Treatment-related mortality: [US Boxed Warning]: In a meta analysis of Phase 3 and 4 clinical trials, an increase in all-cause mortality has been observed in tigecycline-treated patients versus comparator-treated patients.
 The cause of the mortality risk difference (0.6% [95% CI 0.1, 1.2]) has not been established.
 Use should be reserved for situations in which alternative treatments are not suitable.
 In general, deaths were the result of worsening infection, complications of infection, or underlying comorbidity.

 • Hepatic impairment: Use with caution in patients with hepatic impairment; dosage adjustment recommended in severe hepatic impairment.

-• Intra-abdominal infections: Avoid use as monotherapy (Canadian labeling recommends using with caution) for patients with intestinal perforation (in the small sample of available cases, sepsis/septic shock occurred more frequently than patients treated with imipenem/cilastatin comparator).
+• Intra-abdominal infections: Avoid use as monotherapy for patients with intestinal perforation (in the small sample of available cases, sepsis/septic shock occurred more frequently than patients treated with imipenem/cilastatin comparator).

 • Pediatric: Safety and efficacy in children and adolescents <18 years of age have not been established due to increased mortality observed in trials of adult patients.
 Use only if no alternative antibiotics are available.
-Because of effects on tooth development (yellow-gray-brown discoloration), use in patients <8 years is not recommended.
+Because of effects on tooth development (yellow-gray-brown discoloration), use in patients <8 years of age is not recommended.

 • Appropriate use: Do not use for diabetic foot infections; non-inferiority was not demonstrated in studies.
 Do not use for healthcare-acquired pneumonia (HAP) or ventilator-associated pneumonia (VAP); increased mortality and decreased efficacy have been reported in HAP and VAP trials.